★ BEST INVESTING TOOLS COMPARISON ★

 Does Interactive Brokers (IBKR) or Investopedia have an API?

-Interactive Brokers (IBKR) provides API access for programmatic data retrieval and custom integrations.
-Investopedia doesn't currently offer an API, so you'll need to use their web interface.
+Interactive Brokers (IBKR) has an API for programmatic access and custom integrations.
+Investopedia doesn't, so you're working through its interface.

 Should I choose Interactive Brokers (IBKR) or Investopedia?